Not Business Advice ✍️

 Maybe I'm not an engineer at heart.

-The fourth reason I quit my job was because I stopped learning.
+The fourth reason I quit my job is that I stopped learning.

 The things I learned and took with me were all intangible.

 But, I learned those things straight away.
-In the first 2-3 months.
+Like in the first 2-3 months.

-After that, I was just coding internal dashboards.
+After that, I was just coding dashboards and attending meetings.

-The fifth reason I quit my job was because I was spinning my wheels.
+The fifth reason I quit my job is that I was spinning my wheels.

 After learning all the intangibles above, my day job became mundane.

-I was present in meetings, and executed the tasks that were assigned to me.
-At a speed that was fast enough to not get complaints from my manager and team.
+I was present in meetings, and completed the tasks that were assigned to me, at a speed that was just fast enough to not get complaints from my manager and team.

 It was impossible to do great work, at both, at the same time.

-The sixth reason I quit my job is that I saw another way.
+The sixth reason I quit my job was that I saw another way.

 There was a specific day that changed everything for me.